williamhallatt/TSPLib.Net/README.md

 ### TspLibNet

-The TspLib95 class is the entry point to the data layer with a straightforward API, please see the source in TspLib95.cs
+The TspLib95 class is the entry point to the data layer with a straightforward API, please see the source in TspLib95.cs for further information.

 ### TspLibNetDemo

-TspLibNetDemo is a basic little demo app that allows you to view information related to TSPLIB95 instances in a convenient GUI.
+TspLibNetDemo is a basic little demo app that allows you to view information related to TSPLIB95 instances in a convenient GUI (the demo app lives in a completely separate solution from that of the library itself and therefore doesn't affect library usage or distribution).

 ## Licensing